$SU(\infty)$ Quantum Gravity and Cosmology: Concluding Remarks

-As a candidate model for quantum gravity and cosmology \sqgr~differs both in its construction and predictions from other QGR proposals.
-It is constructed axiomatically as a quantum system and its axioms include neither an interaction similar to gravity nor a spacetime or fields that play similar roles, as is the case in string theory.
+As a candidate model for quantum gravity and cosmology, \sqgr~differs both in its construction and predictions from other QGR proposals.
+It is constructed axiomatically as a quantum system and its postulates include neither an interaction similar to gravity nor a spacetime or fields that play similar roles, as is the case in string theory.
 All these concepts are emergent.
-The most distinctive prediction of \sqgr~is a spin-1 mediator boson at quantum level for the interaction classically perceived as gravity with a spin-2 mediator.
-On the other hand, the origin and properties of this spin-1 mediator diverge from those in gauge-gravity duality models~\cite{qgrgaugesep,qgrgaugesep0,qgrgaugesep1,gaugestringcorr,stringgauge0,stringgauge1}, because the $\suinf$ gauge symmetry is not directly related to Lorentz invariance and diffeomorphism of the perceived classical spacetime.
+The most distinctive prediction of \sqgr~is a spin-1 mediator boson at a quantum level for the interaction that is classically perceived as gravity with a spin-2 mediator.
+On the other hand, the origin and properties of this spin-1 mediator diverge from those in gauge-gravity duality models~\cite{spaceemerge,qgrgaugesep0,qgrgaugesep1,gaugestringcorr,stringgauge0,spaceemerge,qgrgaugedual,stringgauge1}, or the gauging of translation symmetry in the frame-based classical gravity models, such as teleparallelism and its extensions.
+The $\suinf$ gauge symmetry is not directly related to Lorentz invariance and the diffeomorphism of the perceived classical spacetime.

+Considering the differences between \sqgr~and what we know about gravity and our classical perception of spacetime, the question arises as to whether it is a viable model for quantum cosmology and gravity.
+Our answer is that it is a plausible model because it is self-consistent and, despite its abstract axioms, it approaches Einstein gravity and some of its extensions , in the sense discussed in Section~\ref{sec:limit}.
+Given the fact that, at present, there is no observed evidence of QGR and its properties, any intrinsically consistent model that predicts Einstein gravity in the classical limit is a potentially viable candidate.
+As we explained in the Introduction, some of the popular QGR candidates, which seem closer and more inspired by what we know about gravity, do not go as far as the newcomer and abstract \sqgr~in the demonstration of their consistency with the Einstein gravity and testable predictions.

-Future works should investigate predictions of \sqgr~for processes and phenomena in which quantum gravity is considered to be important, such as: quantum structure of black holes and the puzzle of apparent information loss in these objects, inflation, particle physics beyond Standard Model, and laboratory tests of quantum gravity.
+Future works should investigate predictions of \sqgr~for processes and phenomena in which quantum gravity is considered to be important, such as the quantum structure of black holes and the puzzle of apparent information loss in these objects, inflation, particle physics beyond the standard model, and laboratory tests of quantum gravity.
+Another important topic for future works is an in-depth study of \sqgr-specific dark energy models and their relation with phenomenological models, such as modified gravity proposals.